 - Cost of living in Twin Falls is 8.2% cheaper than the national average.

-» Twin Falls Homes for Sale: Browse through thousands of homes in Idaho for sale.
+» Twin Falls Homes for Sale: Browse homes in one of the most affordable places to live in Idaho.

 #6 Lewiston